SeanPeterson/SeanBoy/README.md

 5. The fifth deliverability will be to use a Raspberry Pi2 instead, while keeping the size roughly the same.
 This would be a welcome improvement as it would greatly improve the systems emulation capabilities.
 As well, this may also mean adding an improved power supply to the console.

-<h1>Build Instructions (Currently for goal 1 & Goal 2)</h1>
+<h1>Build Instructions (Currently for goal 1 to goal 3)</h1>

--download CAD files from CAD folder, and print (Goal one/original design by AdaFruit found: https://www.thingiverse.com/thing:807591) <br>
+-download CAD files from CAD folder (currently for goal 3), and print (Goal one/original design by AdaFruit found: https://www.thingiverse.com/thing:807591) <br>
 -Pocket PiGrrl build instructions can be found here: https://learn.adafruit.com/pocket-pigrrl/overview <br>
 (Go to goal 2 section to see how to install audio jack. <br>
 -Download latest ISO image from Software folder.
 Install on SD card for Raspberry Pi (detailed installation instructions <br>